 Instagram has become my very favorite place to connect with readers like you.
 The entire project will be taking place over there.
 I'm going to try to share my pics each day either in my feed or in my Stories with the hashtag: #pb25daysofjoy

-Step 2: NEW for 2018 -- Check out the Everyday Eyecandy Christmas Challenge
+Step 2: Check out the Everyday Eyecandy Christmas Challenge

 I'm overwhelmed and so busy this month since I'm in the middle of writing my second cookbook.
 BUT capturing our family's Christmas is super important to me.
 This year, I'm so grateful to have found Everyday Eyecandy's Christmas Challenge!

 If my prompts aren't inspiring you, be sure to check out LaShawn's even simpler ones that can easily be tweaked for those of you who celebrate things other than Christmas.
 Get her photo challenge list here.

 And don't forget to follow LaShawn from Everyday Eyecandy on Instagram here.

 LaShawn is fantastic about commenting and engaging on anything you tag for her challenge--something I won't be as good about this year!
 I'll do my best to keep up and will be tagging my pictures with BOTH #pb25daysofjoy AND LaShawn's #eyecandyholidaychallenge

 We have participants using everything from cell phones to point and shots, to professional level DSLRs.
 Rock whatever it is you've got!
 No particular gear is required.